 Thanks to tax relief, £100 into your pension only costs you £80 if you're a basic rate taxpayer (or just £55 if you pay tax at the highest rate).
-It means that the net cost coming out of your pay packet will usually be less than the full amount.
+It means that the net cost coming out of your pay packet will usually be less than the full amount going into your pension.
 For example, if 5% of your gross pay equals £200 a month, the net cost to you will usually be just £160.
 The net cost of a £200 gross contribution could be as low as £110 if you pay tax at the additional rate.
 If you are a higher or additional rate tax payer, you will need to claim your extra tax relief through your self-assessment form.

 There are certain situations where it may be worth considering opting out of your workplace pension.
-This could include: if your pension is more than the lifetime allowance (£1,073,100 in 2021/22; if you have a form of LTA Protection; or if you expect your pension to exceed the lifetime allowance by retirement.
-Many people in this situation deliberately opt out to avoid high rates of tax on any excess savings over the lifetime allowance.
-Whether this makes sense for you will depend upon whether your employer compensates you for opting out.
+This could include: if your pension is more than the Lifetime Allowance (LTA), which is £1,073,000 in 2021/22; if you have a form of LTA Protection; or if you expect your pension to exceed the Lifetime Allowance by retirement.
+Many people in this situation deliberately opt out to avoid high rates of tax on any excess savings over the Lifetime Allowance.
 Anyone with this level of pension savings should speak to a financial adviser to determine the most appropriate course of action.